shehio/about/content/about.md

 ---

 ## Interest
 Currently I'm interested in bettering my writing and taking better shots.
-Once, I On the technical side, I'm still interested in building complex distributed systems.
+On the technical side, I'm still interested in building complex distributed systems.

 ---